Weekly Dashboard Report

 • Delete all rows that appear FALSE in column L

-• Insert a blank row between the date breaks
+• Insert two blank rows between the date breaks

 • Select all payment amounts for a single date in Column E, then sort smallest to largest (A-Z, expand the selection if prompted)

-• Cut/paste all refund rows to the top of the specific date section and highlight or bold text.
-This is important to denote what is refund vs. a purchase.
+• Cut/paste all refund rows to the top of the specific date section and highlight in red or bold text. *This is important to denote what is refund vs a purchase.

 • Highlight cells that are full price Pro Enhancement renewals to see a count of the number of renewals and the amount of those total renewals.
 Enter this in Columns I and J in the Pro Enhancements chart on your dashboard report

-• Highlight cells that are marked “Full price component allocation changes”.
-These are discounted PE renewals.
+• Any “Full price component allocation changes” for $129 are discounted PE renewals.
 Fill in the total renewals and $ amount in Columns K and L on the dashboard report

 • Allocation changes that are odd amounts (prorated for switching from Legacy Proofer to Pro Enhancements) should be added to the Full Price renewal column (not discounted)

-• On the dashboard report, add together the number of full price and discounted renewals and put this number in Column C for the respective date.
-Add the dollar amount for full price and discounted renewals and enter this into Column D
+• On the dashboard report, Columns C and D should automatically add together the number of full price and discounted renewals for the respective date.

-• After you’ve recorded figures for each date in the Pro Enhancements chart, you can enter a formula in the top sales chart to separate the Pro Enhancement and Software sales.
+• After you’ve recorded figures for each date in the Pro Enhancements chart, you can check the top sales chart to see the breakdown for Pro Enhancements and Software sales.

-• Click on the cell in Column D corresponding to the date you are entering
+• Check the cell in Column D corresponding to the date you are entering data for.

 • A formula example for the cell pictured below is: =c16-(d56-f56)